ali-m2020/api-platform-3-task/README.md

 here: https://symfony.com/download - you only need to do this once on your system.

-Then, to start the web server, open a terminal, move into the project, and run:
+To start the web server, open a terminal, move into the project, and run:

 ```